 They become professional scientists and mathematicians, educators, health professionals, data processors, and cybersecurity guardians.

-All the above-listed careers are subsumed under the main four majors offered in the Division: Biology, Biology- Secondary Education, Mathematics, and Mathematics-Secondary Education.
+All the above-listed careers are subsumed under the main five majors offered in the Division: Biology, Biology-Secondary Education, Cybersecurity, Mathematics, and Mathematics-Secondary Education.
 The Division also offers minors in Cybersecurity, Computer Science, Biology, and Mathematics.

 Morris College Alumni have graduated from the Division of Natural Sciences and Mathematics and gone on to work at a variety of prestigious companies.